srImathE satakOpAya nama:

-In the previous decad, AzhwAr explained emperumAn as nirathisaya bhOgyan (infinitely enjoyable); Here, he explains emperumAn‘s Arjavam (honesty/sincerity).
-What is saulabhyam, sauseelyam, Arjavam? saulabhyam – Accepting humbles forms amidst the residents of material realm, while having a great assembly in srIvaikuNtam; sauseelyam – while descending (minimizing his stature), not thinking in his divine heart “I have minimized my stature for these insignificant souls”.
-Now, Arjavam means – while bonding with different types of chEthanar (jIvAthmAs), going by their ways and presenting himself in a manner that is acceptable by them [In previous padhigams (decads), saulabhyam and sauseelyam were explained and now we are seeing Arjavam].
+In the previous decad, AzhwAr explained emperumAn as nirathisaya bhOgyan (infinitely enjoyable).
+Here, he explains emperumAn‘s Arjavam (honesty/sincerity).
+What is saulabhyam, sauseelyam, Arjavam? saulabhyam – Accepting humble forms amidst the residents of material realm, while having a great assembly in srIvaikuNtam; sauseelyam – while descending (minimizing his stature), not thinking in his divine heart “I have minimized my stature for these insignificant souls”.
+Now, Arjavam means – while bonding with different types of chEthanas (jIvAthmAs), going by their ways and presenting himself in a manner that is acceptable to them [In previous padhigams (decads), saulabhyam and sauseelyam were explained and now we are seeing Arjavam].
 ALavandhAr too said in sthOthra rathnam 18 “vasI vadhAnyO guNavAn rujus…” [being subservient to devotees, being benevolent towards the ones who desire for different aspects, one who has sauseelyam, one who has Arjavam] – “guNavAn” (one who has the auspicious quality of sauseelyam) first followed by “ruju:” (one who has Arjavam (sincerity)).

 Each pAsuram is discussed subsequently.